National Black Theatre

-The National Black Theatre is a non-profit cultural and educational corporation, and community-based theatre company located on 5th Avenue in Harlem, New York.
+The National Black Theatre (NBT) is a non-profit cultural and educational corporation, and community-based theatre company located on 5th Avenue in Harlem, New York.

 History

 The National Black Theatre (NBT) is a non-profit cultural and educational corporation, and community-based theatre company born out of the civil rights movement to tell the stories of black theatre that did not often have a home in mainstream theatre.
 Based in the Harlem neighborhood of the New York City borough of Manhattan, NBT was founded in 1968 by actress, director, producer, Dr. Barbara Ann Teer.

-Dr. Teer founded the NBT with a goal of creating a "massive cultural and artistic movement to create people culturally literate."
-Teer viewed the African-American community as one that was in desperate need of an African cultural education.
-The company committed itself to representing and establishing "a black theatrical standard -- a standard based on black lifestyle."
+Teer founded the NBT with a goal of creating a "massive cultural and artistic movement to create people culturally literate".
+She viewed the African-American community as one that was in desperate need of an African cultural education.
+The company committed itself to representing and establishing "a black theatrical standard -- a standard based on black lifestyle".

 Teer turned the theatre into a cultural incubator that provided shows and workshops to help promote respect for the African ancestry and for black self-expression.
 The NBT produced plays that were dedicated to raising the consciousness of the African-American community by crafting a distinct departure from White theatrical conventions.
-As Teer wrote in a critical essay, "You cannot have a theatre without ideology, without a base from which all of the forms must emanate and call it Black, for it will be the same as Western theatre, conventional theatre, safe theatre."
+As Teer wrote in a critical essay, "You cannot have a theatre without ideology, without a base from which all of the forms must emanate and call it Black, for it will be the same as Western theatre, conventional theatre, safe theatre".

 Notable productions performed at the NBT included Ritual, Change!
 Love Together!
 Organize!
 A Revival, Five on the Black Hand Side, The Believers, Softly Comes a Whirlwind, Whispering in Your Ear, and A Soul Journey into Truth.
 Distinguished artists that have performed at the NBT include Nina Simone, Maya Angelou and Nikki Giovanni.

 After Teer died in 2008, her daughter Sade Lythcott took over as CEO and to this day continues her leadership over the theatre.
 It is one of the longest continually operating Black theatres in the United States.

 Once Sade Lythcott took over the role as CEO, one of the first challenges that was faced was the threat of the foreclosure of the theatre.
 NBT was involved in various disagreements in regards with surrounding business including with the Applebee's franchise.
 These disputes had since been resolved.
 The disputes has resulted in an over $10 million debt including their previous debts but was relieved when Baltoro Capital Management took over in the spring of 2012.
 Since then, the management company has promised to keep the theatre rent-free even if the building was ever sold.